tgbot-collection/SearchGram/Docker.md

 # 6. (optional)setup sync id

-To synchronize the chat history for a user, group, or channel, you can configure the sync ID.
+To synchronize the chat history/chat record for a user, group, or channel, you can configure the sync ID.

 This allows you to specify which chats you want to sync the history for.